 Mid-century modern style

 Mid-century modern design flourished in Palm Springs.
-Special thanks to the accomplishment of Mad Men – a TV series created by the American writer, director, and producer Matthew Weiner and was produced by Lionsgate Television.
-But people who visit Palm Springs quite a lot have long been appreciating the sleek style of the place.
-The city is full of commercial buildings and mid-century homes – for rent and retirement – designed by well-known architects.
+Special thanks to the accomplishment of Mad Men – a TV series created by the American writer, director, and producer Matthew Weiner and produced by Lionsgate Television.
+But people who visit Palm Springs quite a lot have long appreciated the sleek style of the place.
+The city is full of commercial buildings and mid-century homes designed by well–known architects for rent and retirement.
 Visitors can book guided tours or obtain a map of Palm Springs at the Palm Springs Visitor Center and search independently while shopping for period furniture and home décors around the town.
-In addition, Mid-century enthusiasts can visit during Modernism Week, a yearly celebration of the aesthetics of the said era.
+In addition, Mid-century enthusiasts can visit during Modernism Week, a yearly celebration of the era’s aesthetics.

 The Pool Parties

 There’s nothing better than diving into a cool pool when summer temperatures easily hit thirty to forty degrees Celsius.
-Guests can check-in hotels, including Hard Rock Hotel Palm Springs, Ace Hotel & Swim Club, and The Saguaro that offers day passes to use their amenities.
+Guests can check into hotels, including Hard Rock Hotel Palm Springs, Ace Hotel & Swim Club, and The Saguaro, which offer day passes to use their amenities.
 Hotel guests can access these for free.
 DJs and a vibrant atmosphere can accommodate the crowd that is young and young at heart.
-For a more soothing surrounding, try the Desert Hot Springs Spa Hotel, where a day pass is as cheap as $8 on the weekends and includes admission to multiple facilities such as pools, saunas, and showers.
+For more soothing surroundings, try the Desert Hot Springs Spa Hotel, where a day pass is as cheap as $8 on the weekends and includes admission to multiple facilities such as pools, saunas, and showers.

 The Food

-With lots of different options from creative chefs, Palm Springs proves itself to be a great culinary scene.
+With many different options from creative chefs, Palm Springs proves to be a great culinary scene.
 Craving for Find Greek dishes?
 Try Koutouki.
 Austrian?
 Go to Johannes and try their Schnitzel.
-Or visit Mr. Lyons for a taste of classic American steakhouse.
+Or visit Mr. Lyons for a taste of a classic American steakhouse.
 For people with a taste for innovation and upscale modern cuisine, try Workshop Kitchen + Bar or SO.PA at L’Horizon Resort & Spa.
-However, trying it all can be an expensive trip, have a taste of it all without breaking the bank by visiting the Greater Palm Springs Restaurant Week.
+However, pushing it all can be an expensive trip; have a taste of it all without breaking the bank by visiting the Greater Palm Springs Restaurant Week.
 Dozens of restaurants offer multi-course meals during this week.

 Palm Springs